t6/freebsd-runit/docs/runit-faster.md

 runit can properly bootstrap the system.
 Binaries and the necessary configuration files will then be installed into `/etc/runit` and `/sbin` instead of in `/usr/local/etc/runit` and `/usr/local/sbin`.
-In this document we will always refer to `/etc/runit` directly instead of `/usr/local/etc/runit` for brevity's sake.
-Please adjust paths accordingly.
+In this document we will always refer to `/usr/local/etc/runit` directly instead of `/etc/runit`.
+Please adjust paths accordingly if you have to use the ROOT option.

 Edit `/boot/loader.conf` and tell the kernel to attempt to use `/sbin/runit-init` as PID 1